For many aspiring lawyers, the biggest barriers aren’t ambition or ability, they’re financial.

 2. Provide supporting documents:

-You’ll need to supply evidence of your current employment (for example, a letter from your employer or recent payslip) and proof of your completed or final-year law studies.
+a.
+Evidence of your current employment (for example, a letter from your employer or recent payslip), and

 3. Application review: